OctopusDeploy/docs/docs/deployment-process/lifecycles/index.md

 ![Optional Phase](optional-phase.png)

-10. Set the retention policy for the for the phase.
+10. Set the retention policy or the phase if you don't want it to inherit the retention policy defined for the Lifecycle.

-Each phase of the lifecycle will inherit the Lifecycle retention policy unless its own is defined.

 11. Add as many additional phases as you need.
 12. Click **SAVE**.